How do the payroll formulas work?

 Resolution

-We will begin with a basic formula such as, ANSWER=ADJUSTED_GROSS.
+We’ll begin with a basic formula such as, ANSWER=ADJUSTED_GROSS.
 This formula states that the amount that will populate the field on the check is equal to the amount of Adjusted Gross income as defined by the Adjust buttons for the payroll field that uses this formula.

 For example, the adjust button has Gross and K401 selected for use in the Adjust area.
 Gross is equal to 1000.00 and the K401 is -100.00 so your adjusted gross would be 900.00, and therefore your formula is stating that ANSWER=900.00.